fredericosantos/pytorch-genesis/README.md

 </div>

 ## Description
-Evolutionary Deep Learning.
 Evolve PyTorch Lightning models from scratch using Genetic Algorithms & Backpropagation.
 All using default PyTorch and Lightning-AI (PyTorch Lightning & Bolts).

 ## How to run
 First, install dependencies